 Human Connection is a social network.
 Using a graph based database which can model nodes and edges natively - a network - feels like an obvious choice.
 We decided to use Neo4j, the currently most used graph database available.
 The community edition of Neo4J is Free and Open Source and we try our best to keep our application compatible with the community edition only.

 You can access Neo4J through http://localhost:7474/ for an interactive cypher shell and a visualization of the graph.

 To do so, go to releases, choose "Community Server", download the installation files for you operation system and unpack the files.

-Download Neo4j Apoc and drop the file into the
+Download Neo4j Apoc and drop the

 plugins folder of the just extracted Neo4j-Server.